-East Clackamas County has some of the best scenery for road riding of anywhere in Oregon.
+East Clackamas County has some of the best scenery for road riding in Oregon.
 Whether you're looking for a leisurely cruise across town with the family, a scenic ride on a country road to get your heart rate up, or a day-long excursion in the foothills of the Cascades, the Sandy area can fill your road riding needs.
 Use this page as your road riding resource for Sandy and it's surrounding communities.

 Resources for road riders